 Some exceptions to PAYE

-For the sake of completeness – and these scenarios won’t apply to our contractor readers, you don’t have to register as an employer with HMRC and therefore won’t require an ERN in the following instances:
+For the sake of completeness, and although these situations rarely apply to contractors, you don’t have to register as an employer with HMRC and therefore won’t require an ERN in the following cases:

 - If your company is based in the Isle of Man or the Channel Islands.